 Men, Women & Children (2014)

-Based on the titular novel by Chad Kultgan, Men, Women & Children explores the ways in which the internet and the cybersphere have influenced relationships in the modern world.
-While the film was not a huge success, it captured the moment that social media became an increasing part of our daily lives.
-And although Chalamet only has a minor role in it, he made enough of an impression to move on to bigger parts.
+Based on Chad Kultgan’s namesake 2011 novel, Men, Women & Children explores the ways in which the internet has influenced relationships in the modern world.
+While the film was not a huge success, it captured the moment that social media became an increasingly important part of our daily lives.
+And although Chalamet only has a minor role in the film, he made enough of an impression to move on to bigger parts.

 Worst Friends (2014)